 Statistic Description Host The name of the local machine (target system).
 Source The source of the data being processed by Post.
 Queue The Post queue for this Post process.
 For a default Post queue, it is the name of the source system.
-For a named queue, it is the user-defined name.
+For a named queue, it is the user- defined name.
 Target The name of the target of this Post process, for example the name of an PostgreSQL instance or Open Target database.
 Status The status of the Post process (running or stopped).
 Possible statuses are: • Running • Stopping • Stopped by user • Stopped due to error Operations posted Operations processed The number of transactional operations and SharePlex internal operations that this Post process processed since it was started.
 Since The time that Post started.
 Total The number of messages in the queue that have yet to be read- released.
 This number corresponds to the 'Number of messages' returned from running qstatus .
 (The TOTAL value goes down with time and shows same value as Number of messages in QSTATUS) Backlog The number of messages that are waiting in the queue to be

 Statistic Description processed by Post.
 Last operation posted Identifying information for the most current operation that is being posted to the target if Post is active, or the last operation posted if it is inactive.
 This information is specific to the type of datastore that originated the data.
 An operation can be: • INSERT • UPDATE • DELETE • COMMIT INSERT_MULTIPLE or DELETE_MULTIPLE (array/bulk operations).
 SharePlex internal operation.
 Last transaction posted Identifying information for the last transaction that was posted.
 This information is specific to the type of datastore that originated the data.
 Post state The state of the Post process, in relation to the replication work it performs.
-It can be one of the following: Waiting: Post is waiting for messages to process.
-Active: Post is posting changes to the database. • Committed : Post is committing the transaction. • Idle: Post has no open transactions to process. • Rollback : Post is processing a rollback. • Recovery : Post is in a crash-recovery mode.
+It can be one of the following: • Waiting: Post is waiting for messages to process.
+Active: Post is posting changes to the database.
+Committed: Post is committing the transaction.
+Idle: Post has no open transactions to process.
+Rollback: Post is processing a rollback. • Recovery : Post is in a crash-recovery mode.
 Activation ID The activation ID of the current configuration.
 This value needs to be displayed immediately after activation even before DML replication starts.
 Operations processed The number of SQL operations that Post applied to the target, whether or not the COMMIT was received.
 Transactions processed The number of committed transactions that Post applied to the target since it was started.
 Insert operations The number of INSERT operations processed by Post since it was started.
 Update operations The number of UPDATE operations processed by Post since it was started.
 Delete operations The number of DELETE operations processed by Post since it was started.
 Latency The time taken to process the replication (excluding the time taken by database on source)

-Supported sources: PostgreSQL

-Supported targets: PostgreSQL, Oracle, SQL Server, and Kafka

-Issued for: target system

-Related commands: show capture
+Supported source: PostgreSQL (on-prem), Amazon RDS for PostgreSQL, Amazon Aurora for PostgreSQL, and Azure Database for PostgreSQL Flexible Server Supported targets: PostgreSQL, Oracle, SQL Server, Kafka, Amazon RDS for PostgreSQL, Amazon Aurora for PostgreSQL, and Azure Database for PostgreSQL Flexible Server Issued for: target system Related commands: show capture

 Basic command Command options

 show post [detail]

-[queue queuename]
+[ queue queuename]

 [fordatasource-datadest]

 [sessions]